Second Graders learn about and practice The Core Virtues.

-Second Graders help each other and their classroom environment by sharing classroom jobs.
+Second Graders serve each other, their school, and their greater community.
+They help each other and their classroom environment by sharing classroom jobs.
 Students volunteer from the “inside out,” learning to serve in our classroom, homes, neighborhoods, and increasingly outward to include our local, state and global communities.

 Second Graders will be immersed in a language and literature rich curriculum that encourages children to investigate new reading strategies, practice decoding skills, and read for comprehension.

 Second Graders share their writings with their peers during writing workshop, with other grades during special sharing times, and with their families through their end-of-the-year portfolio and writing celebrations throughout the year.

 Second Graders use the Primary Mathematics curriculum.

 Primary Mathematics (Standard Edition) is a complete program based on the highly successful Primary Mathematics series from Singapore.
 The program is designed to equip students with a strong foundation in math by focusing on mathematical understanding.

-They investigate the activities of the people in their school community, neighborhood and city.
-They learn to consider the various roles and responsibilities of community members.
-They consider the rules, laws, and governments needed to organize communities and meet communities’ many needs.
-They investigate changes in their communities through historical time.
+They investigate the activities of the people in their school community, neighborhood and city; learn to consider the various roles and responsibilities of community members; consider the rules, laws, and governments needed to organize communities and meet communities’ many needs; investigate changes in their communities through historical time.

 The work of master artists are discussed and used as models for students investigations, while students also create freely from their own imaginations.
 Second Grade studies are enhanced through art integration.
 Like all of Cornerstone’s arts-based classes, teacher collaboration promotes classroom studies that are enhanced and reviewed through art processes and projects.

 Second Graders experience the physical and emotional benefits of physical activity.
 Through meaningful, appropriate games and activities, the elementary physical education program explores and promotes the development of skill and health related physical activities.

-The Spanish Program in grades one through three is a conversational approach to language acquisition using thematic units, games, rhymes, movement and picture books.
+The Spanish Program in grades 1st-3rd is a conversational approach to language acquisition using thematic units, games, rhymes, movement and picture books.
 The focus is on listening to the language, developing good pronunciation and responding to Spanish commands or questions.